Two Nashville churches, wrecked by tornadoes years apart, lean on each other in storms' wake

 “I think those were angels,” Turner said.
 “I don’t like to go with luck.
 I believe in blessings.
 That was a blessing.”

-Dyshawn Gardner also stopped by on Monday to look at what remains of the church he has attended since he was a kid singing in the youth choir.
-Gardner started tearing up as he described learning about what had happened through his social media feeds and calling his grandmother with the bad news.
+Dyshawn Gardner also stopped by on Monday to look at what remains of the church he has attended since he sang in the youth choir.
+Gardner started tearing up as he described learning about what had happened through his social media and calling his grandmother with the bad news.

 “This has been my home,” Gardner said.
 “I can call my pastor anytime with any problem.
 He’s there, he’s open and he’s willing to help any day.
 That’s why it’s shocking when something like this happens.”

 Between being a student at Tennessee State University and working two jobs, Gardner said he can’t always attend church in person, but when he can’t he watches a livestream of the service.
-He had planned to be there in person on Sunday.
-He described Community Baptist Church as “a big family” that is open and welcoming to all.
+He had planned to be at Community Baptist in person on Sunday.

-“I brought one friend from Indiana — Gary, Indiana.
-He went to school with me.
-He came to me by God.
-He wanted to get baptized, and he got baptized here,” he said.

-Boyd said he knows the toll that an event like this can take on a pastor, who is expected to be strong for the rest of the congregation.
+Boyd, the preacher at Mount Bethel, said he knows the toll an event like this can take on a pastor, who is expected to be strong for the rest of the congregation.

 Associated Press religion coverage receives support through the AP's collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.